drug-design/course/docs/chapters/adme-properties.md

 ![](https://media.drugdesign.org/course/adme-properties/5_5_0_0_0_1.png){: loading=lazy }
 ### Half-life

-Half-life (t<sub>1/2</sub>) is the most common measure of the duration of drug action.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/half-life-fa7827c6'><i class='fa fa-play' aria-hidden='true'></i></button>Half-life (t<sub>1/2</sub>) is the most common measure of the duration of drug action.
 It is the time required for the concentration of the drug in the plasma to decrease by one-half (50%).
 Most drugs are eliminated according to first order kinetics, thus the amount of drug that is eliminated is directly proportional to the amount of drug that remains in the plasma.
 Furthermore, it can be assumed that the plasma is in equilibrium with only one compartment with a volume equal to the volume of distribution.
 In this simplified model the half-life can be derived from the independent parameters of clearance (CL) and volume of distribution (Vd), as indicated in the formula below.
 *[nce]: New Chemical Entity: a compound not previously described.